In Bath, Oxford and Guernsey we provide play, art and creative therapy for children and their carers who are facing trauma and extreme challenges.

-Our team of creative therapists work with children over an average of 20-36 week sessions in a safe environment where they feel cared for and valued.
+Our team of creative therapists work with children over an average of 25-36 weeks in sessions in a safe environment where they feel cared for and valued.
 For some children, their traumatic experiences cause them to need to come to the centres each week for several years while they process and work through their experiences.

 We are available to offer support to the teachers of our clients and are often invited to offer strategies for the classroom to reduce disruptive behaviour and trauma symptoms.

 Recovery from trauma and crisis is a process, and we allow time for this at the TRC by taking the children through stages of recovery: